PeterTh/bs_ue_2017/ex07/Readme.md

 # Exercise Sheet 7

 In this exercise sheet you will use POSIX threads and test out different methods for mutual exclusion and synchronization.
+The deadline for this exercise is June 7th.

 # Task 1